 Most likely, yes.

-It’s almost impossible to increase calories and not see increases in weight.
-The key to success with reversing out of your diet is to not out-pace your body’s rate of adaptation to the increased caloric surplus, and to prioritize resistance training to help direct the surplus to increases in lean body mass.
+It’s almost impossible to increase calories and not see increases in body weight.
+So the key to success with reversing out of your prolonged diet is to not out-pace your body’s rate of adaptation to the increased caloric surplus, and to prioritize resistance training to help direct the surplus to increases in lean body mass.

 So for Sally, if the changes to exercise and diet are well balanced, and increased carefully and progressively over a number of months, any gains in body fat will be minimal and easily addressed once Sally is back to a healthy caloric intake for her age, height, weight and activity level.